-Yes, minimalism has been having a moment the past few years, but I think it’s often over-exaggerated.
+Yes, minimalism has been having a moment in the past few years, but it’s often over-exaggerated.

-The media seems to only depict the extremely minimalist lifestyle, but embracing minimalism does not mean you have to sell everything you own and sleep on the floor.
+The media only seems to depict the extremely minimalist lifestyle, but embracing minimalism does not mean you must sell everything you own and sleep on the floor.

-Embracing minimalism may also look like scaling down holiday celebrations in some ways.
+Embracing minimalism can also look like scaling down holiday celebrations in some ways.

-If you’re hosting Christmas dinner, try turning it into a potluck so each guest can contribute instead of one person having to spend hundreds of dollars to host the family celebration.
+If you host holiday and birthday celebrations, try turning it into a potluck so each guest can contribute instead of one person having to spend hundreds of dollars.

-Or, it could look like repairing things you do use often instead of purchasing a new one if it breaks or is damaged…
+Or, it could look like repairing things you use often instead of purchasing a new one if it breaks or is damaged.

 Even moving things around in your house and shopping from other rooms in your home to create a more minimalist aesthetic instead of swinging by Target each time you want a new tchotchke for your shelf is a great way to embrace small minimalistic habits.

-With so many people out of work, there are a huge number of bills going unpaid, and believe it or not, most companies would prefer to give you a reduced rate or allow you to settle past due bills for a smaller balance, which allows them to recoup a portion of the balance instead of risking you defaulting altogether and not paying anything.
+With many experiencing financial struggles, there are a huge number of bills going unpaid, and believe it or not, most companies would prefer to give you a reduced rate or allow you to settle past due bills for a smaller balance, which allows them to recoup a portion of the balance instead of risking you defaulting altogether and not paying anything.

-- You catch more flies with honey – be kind, polite, and remember the person on the other end of the line is simply doing their job.
+- You catch more flies with honey: Be kind and polite, and remember the person on the other end of the line is simply doing their job.

-- Smile when you’re talking – people can hear that smile through the phone.
-The more pleasant you are, the more likely somebody will be to work with you to try and reduce your rate (or at the very least transfer you to the right person who can help you with your request).
+- Smile when you’re talking: People can hear that smile through the phone.
+The more pleasant you are, the more likely somebody will work with you to try and reduce your rate (or at the very least transfer you to the right person who can help you with your request).